leohsuofnthu/Tensorflow-YOLACT/README.md

                 -save_interval 'interval for conducting validation'
                 -valid_iter 'number of iteration for validation'
 ```
+The default hyperparameters in train.py follows the original setting from the paper:
+* Batch size = 8, which is recommanded by paper
+* SGD optimizer with learning rate 1e-3 and divided by 10 at iterations 280K, 600K, 700K and 750K, using momentum 0.9 weight decay 5* 1e-4.
+In the original implementation of paper, a warm up learning rate 1e-4 and warm up iterations 500 are used, I put all the setting in *utils/learning_rate_schedule.py*
+* Random photometrics distortion, horizontal flip(mirroring) and crop are used here for data augmentation.

 ## Inference (To Be Updated)
 ## mAP evaluation (To Be Updated)